MrPoppa/simple/README.txt

 git branch remote -D branchname -- will delete the branch despite changes not being merged.
 Capital D takes care of that! :)

+To create new tags
+git tag -a name -m description to see them write	 git tags to push them write git push --tags